 JoAnn’s defense attorney, Rick Behof, who was assisted throughout the hearing by public defender Angelo Mourelatos, gave his closing argument as well, essentially whining about her awful upbringing and terrible taste in men leading to abusive relationships and then drug abuse, asking the judge to look at “her life in its entirety.”
 I can’t even be bothered to repeat it.
 It was nauseating.

-Then the self-styled star of the show, JoAnn Cunningham, gave a tearful statement to the judge, positioning herself as a victim and begging for mercy.
+JoAnn Cunningham gave a tearful statement to the judge, positioning herself as a victim and begging for mercy.
 She began with, “I had the privilege of having AJ as a son.
 I love him, I miss him, and there’s nothing I wouldn’t do to bring him back… Anyone who truly knows me knows how much I love being a mother more than anything in the world.
 Being a mother defines me.
 My children gave me a purpose.
 I miss all of them so much.”

 JoAnn has a 19-year-old son in addition to her surviving young son and one-year-old daughter.

 I’ll throw up if I have to type the rest of JoAnn’s statement.
 Suffice it to say she did a lot of leaning on God and blaming drugs and her shitty childhood for her bad behavior, and she pulled a real psychopath move by trying to “humanize” AJ for the judge, describing her son’s favorite color, doughnut, and toys and talking about the kind of child AJ was, describing him as “smart, brilliant, handsome… courageous, driven, and absolutely loved.”

 Too bad she never told or showed AJ any of those things while he was alive.